msholk/casino/README.md

 # Install

-To run test for player: yarn testp
+To run test for player as single contract: yarn testPlayer To run test for player as part of Diamond: yarn testDiamondPlayer